Grade boundaries and the Uniform Mark Scale (UMS)

 Getting the right result also has more about this.

 For qualifications that use uniform marks, we convert your exam mark to a UMS mark, which then determines the grade.
-The UMS converter shows where your exam mark sits on the uniform mark scale.
-See our UMS guide.
+The UMS converter (grade boundary calculator) shows where your exam mark sits on the uniform mark scale.
+For a detailed explanation of how the UMS works, see our UMS guide.

 Or you can download PDF tables for all qualifications: